-ROFI( Roots of Freedom Initiative), promotes a lifestyle free from drugs, and is a “birth place” through which lives are re-born, lost hopes rebuilt through proper follow up, counseling and support using a behaviorally driven method through which we strive to create a drug- free society.
+ROFI( Roots of Freedom Initiative), promotes a lifestyle free of psychoactive Substances , and is a “birth place” through which lives are re-born, lost hopes rebuilt through proper follow up, counseling and support inline with testimonies from former addicts to enable us create a drug- free enviroment in communities and school.

-AS a drug survivor I understand the full meaning of addiction.
-With Will Power ,Strong Mind and Ability,its possible.
+AS a Substance Use survivor I understand the full meaning of addiction and its consequences.Believe me,

 President and Founder